MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

 1. Select **New Connection**, and then type **Common Data Service** in the search box.

-1. From the search results, select **+** next to **Common Data Service (current environment)** connector to add a connection.
+1. From the search results, select **+** next to **Common Data Service** connector to add a connection.

     > [!div class="mx-imgBorder"]
     > ![Common Data Service connector](media/cds-connector.png)

 1. On the next screen, select **Create**.
+Select or specify the credentials to create the connector.
+On successful authentication, your connection will be created.

+1. Select **New Connection**, and then type **Common Data Service** in the search box.

+1. From the search results, select **+** next to **Common Data Service (current environment)** connector to add a connection.

-1. Select or specify the credentials to create the connector.
+1. On the next screen, select **Create**.
+Select or specify the credentials to create the connector.
 On successful authentication, your connection will be created.

 1. Select **New Connection**, and then type **SFTP** in the search box.